-These approaches lead the investor to think about booking profits the moment the stock price rises above her buying price.
-These approaches invariably lead to one outcome: the investor gets out of her profitable stock investments early and fails to capitalize on the true wealth building opportunities in stock markets.
-Therefore, the investor should avoid these approaches of taking ‘sell decision’ based on profit criteria.
+These approaches of deciding when to sell stocks lead the investor to think about booking profits the moment the stock price rises above her buying price.
+These approaches invariably lead to one outcome: the investor gets out of her profitable stock investments early and fails to capitalize on the true wealth-building opportunities in stock markets.
+Therefore, the investor should avoid these approaches to taking the ‘sell decision’ based on profit criteria.

 I believe that the sell decision should never be based on the stock price, let it be the current market price of the stock or the buying price of the investor.
-The sell decision should always be dissociated from its price and seen in light of business characteristics of underlying companies.
-I believe that the following criteria are a good guide for taking the sell decision:
+The sell decision should always be dissociated from its price and seen in the light of the business characteristics of underlying companies.
+I believe that the following criteria are a good guide for deciding when to sell stocks:

 a) Declining sales revenue year on year:

-Investor should analyse the portfolio companies whose sales witness decline year on year.
-At least two consecutive years of declining sales is essential before the investor makes any conclusive decision about sales decline.
-The investor should not become worried looking at changing trends in the quarterly sales performance.
+An investor should analyse the portfolio companies whose sales witness decline year on year.
+At least two consecutive years of declining sales are essential before the investor makes any conclusive decision about sales decline.
+The investor should not become worried about changing trends in quarterly sales performance.

 b) Declining profitability levels year on year:

 An investor should monitor both operating and net profit margins.
 She should become cautious if the profitability margins are decreasing year on year.

 c) Declining operating efficiency parameters year on year: